Syngenta says working with ChemChina on long-term deal financing

-Swiss pesticides and seeds group Syngenta (SYNN.S) said that the bridge financing for ChemChina's [CNNCC.UL] agreed $43 billion takeover had been secured and that it was working with its prospective parent company on longer-term funding of the deal.
+Swiss pesticides and seeds group Syngenta (SYNN.S) said that the bridge financing for ChemChina's agreed $43 billion (34.3 billion pounds) takeover had been secured and that it was working with its prospective parent company on longer-term funding of the deal.

 "All the bridge financing to close the transaction is in place and irrevocable.
 In terms of the longer-term financing Syngenta and ChemChina are working together to get the optimal structure in place, that is ongoing," finance chief Mark Patrick told Reuters in a phone interview on Wednesday.